A reduction of the string bracket to the loop product: String brackets described in terms of the Hochschild homology

 \begin{prop}[{\cite[Proposition 5]{VP}}] If a simply-connected DGA \(\Omega\) is formal, then the reduced \(S\)-action on $\widetilde{HC}^-_{*}(\Omega)$ is trivial. \end{prop}

 By combining Theorem \ref{thm:BV-S} and Proposition \ref{prop:vigue-formal}, we have

-\begin{cor} If a simply-connected DGA \(\Omega\) is formal, then it is BV exact.
-As a consequence, a simply-connected manifold whose rational cohomology is generated by a single element and the classifying space of a compact connected Lie group are BV exact. \end{cor}
+\begin{cor} If a simply-connected DGA \(\Omega\) is formal, then it is BV-exact.
+As a consequence, a simply-connected manifold whose rational cohomology is generated by a single element and the classifying space of a compact connected Lie group are BV-exact. \end{cor}

 We also have a generalization of the corollary; see Theorem \ref{thm:weightBVexact}.